-- Subject to the provisions in section 4.0 of the Policy, the AVPR will conduct an Inquiry into theAllegations. - 47 a.
-The AVPR will assess whether the Allegation: - 48 i. is outside the jurisdiction of these Procedures as outlined in section 4.0 of the Policy; - ii. involves Allegations that, if proven, would constitute a breach as defined in section 6.0 of the Policy and/or in the Tri-Agency Framework on Responsible Conduct of Research; - 52 iii. is frivolous, vexatious, or in bad faith; - iv. has been previously determined under the Policy and these Procedures, under another University policy, or other comparable proceeding; - 55 v. warrants an Investigation; or - vi. may involve significant financial, health and safety or other risks.
+- As outlined in section 5.0 of the Policy, the Inquiry will be conducted by the AVPR, with the exception of allegations against faculty in-scope of USFA, where the Inquiry will be conducted by the relevant Senior Administrator - Subject to the provisions in section 4.0 of the Policy, the AVPR or Senior Administrator will conduct an Inquiry into the Allegations. - a.
+The AVPR or Senior Administrator will assess whether the Allegation: - i. is outside the jurisdiction of these Procedures as outlined in section 4.0 of the Policy; - ii. involves Allegations that, if proven, would constitute a breach as defined in section6.0 of the Policy and/or in the Tri-Agency Framework on Responsible Conduct of Research; - iii. is frivolous, vexatious, or in bad faith; - iv. has been previously determined under the Policy and these Procedures, under another University policy, or other comparable proceeding; - v. warrants an Investigation; or - vi. may involve significant financial, health and safety or other risks.
 If the allegation involves significant financial, health and safety or other risks and is related to activities funded by the Tri-Agencies, the AVPR is required to advise the relevant Tri-Agency or the SRCR as outlined in section 7.0 of these Procedures. - b.
-The AVPR may discuss the Allegation with the Complainant and request additionalinformation. - c.
-The AVPR will provide a copy of the Allegation and supporting information in writing to the Respondent and inform the Respondent of their right to submit a written response to the - Allegation and/or request a meeting with the AVPR within ten (10) working days of receipt of the Allegation.
+The AVPR or Senior Administrator may discuss the Allegation with the Complainant and request additional information. - c.
+The AVPR or Senior Administrator will provide a copy of the Allegation and supporting information in writing to the Respondent and inform the Respondent of their right to submit a written response to the Allegation and/or request a meeting with the AVPR or Senior Administrator within ten (10) working days of receipt of the Allegation.
 The Respondent and Complainant will be advised they are entitled to consult with an Advocate.
-The Respondent and Complainant will be instructed in writing to preserve all evidence and not to communicate with each other about the Allegation until further notice. - d.
-During the Inquiry, the AVPR may consult in confidence with University Members, including accessing University records; with outside experts; and where the research involves human participants or animal subjects with the Research Ethics Board Chair responsible for approval of the research. - Revised RCR Procedures V 1.12
+The Respondent and Complainant will be instructed in writing to preserve all evidence and not to communicate with each other about the Allegation until further notice.